isabellebaroni/mille/pages/search.md

 ---
-title: Site Search
+title: Ricerca nel sito
 layout: search
 permalink: /search/
 # see _data/search-config.csv for display options
 # Lunr.js search will be added below the content in this file
 ---

-## Full metadata search:
+## Ricerca completa nei metadati